async-labs/saas/README.md

   ```
   Remember to edit `now.json` so it reflects your `GA_TRACKING_ID` and domains.

-- Follow [these simple steps](https://github.com/builderbook/builderbook#deploy) to deploy each app to `Now` by Zeit.
+- Follow [these simple steps](https://github.com/builderbook/builderbook#deploy) to deploy each app to `Now` cloud by Zeit.

 Learn how to configure and scale your deployment: [Now docs](https://zeit.co/docs/features/configuration).